Our Curriculum Intent

 - Understand the importance of a healthy lifestyle through active exercise and eating correctly

-The School’s timetable is based on a four period day, each period being 75 minutes long.
-The timetable is based on 20 periods taught per week.
+The School’s timetable is based on a five period day, each period being 60 minutes long.
+The timetable is based on 25 periods taught per week over a two week timetable.

 In some subjects students will be taught in sets according to their ability; in others they will be taught in mixed ability groups.
 The School will use prior attainment data and the results of tests and assessments to adjust sets where necessary.
 Parents have the right to withdraw their child from Religious Education and Sex Education topics and school assemblies.